ycpcs/cs481-fall2019-101/assign/assign02.md

 # Expectations for Weekly Demos

-Here is what the instructor[s] would like to see from you for the weekly (Monday) demos.
+Here is what the instructor[s] would like to see from you for the weekly demos/updates.

 ## Journal entries (individual)